thrcd/thr-blog/content/blog/tech/2024/how-I-wrote-this-blog-in-go.md

 // cfs.go
 // Go file at root folder and embeds the content folder, holding all the posts.
-// I'll probably move this to a external storage later. ~maybe~.
+// I'll probably move this to an external storage later. ~maybe~.

 //go:embed "content"
 var Cfs embed.FS